jaywardell/Assetifier/README.md

 ### Request for Help
 <img align="RIGHT" src="https://github.com/jaywardell/Assetifier/blob/master/Assetifier/Assets.xcassets/AppIcon.appiconset/mac-appicon-128@1x.png" alt="icon">

 I am no graphic designer.
 While I feel the icon for this project rightly expresses its philosophy, it is far from ideal aesthetically.
 If anyone wanted to offer a better icon, I'd be very appreciative.
-Just @jaywardell on twitter or submit a pull request, whichever is easier for you.
+Just twitter: [@jaywardell](https://twitter.com/jaywardell) on twitter or submit a pull request, whichever is easier for you.
 Thanks.

 Of course, I'll accept any other feedback on this project as well.